ARM-software/mango/README.md

 from sklearn.neighbors import KNeighborsClassifier from sklearn.model_selection import cross_val_score

-from mango.tuner import Tuner
-from mango.scheduler import simple_local
+from mango import Tuner, scheduler

 # search space for KNN classifier's hyperparameters
 # n_neighbors can vary between 1 and 50, with different choices of algorithm